-Lana knew Jack was one of the oldest of his kind, if not the oldest left.
-He was the oldest vampire she had ever met, and she had been with him for almost five hundred years.
+Lana knew Jack was one of the oldest of his kind, if not the oldest of them all.
+He was the longest-lived vampire she had ever met, and she had been with him for almost five hundred years.
 She also knew he had been around close to three hundred years before meeting her.
 Nothing and no one had ever shaken him, but tonight, was different.

 Jack turned his attention from the distance and away from that mysterious yet oddly familiar scent on the breeze.
-He had been searching through the vast expanse of his memories for the answer to the riddle the scent had set before him.
-He now found himself hanging on the worry in Lana's voice.
-Jack turned slowly from the open window, and his eyes met Lana's.
+He had been searching through the vast expanse of his memories for the answer to the riddle the scent had set before him but now found himself hanging on the worry in Lana’s voice.
+He turned slowly from the open window, and his eyes met Lana’s.

 He smiled slightly and replied, “Just got a little case of déjà vu.”

-Jack's gaze met Lana's.
+Jack’s gaze met Lana’s.
 She had never been able to resist his stare.
-When their eyes met, it was as if words no longer mattered, as if they transcended mere conversation and communication became an open channel of flowing emotions, thoughts, desire, and passion, but spoken words were useless.
-Lana read in his stare, that he wanted her to know him in the deepest sense of the word and in taking his blood, she would see him as no one ever had.
+When their eyes met, it was as if words no longer mattered, as if they transcended mere conversation, and communication became an open channel of flowing emotions, thoughts, desire, and passion where spoken words were useless.
+Lana read in his stare, that he wanted her to know him in the deepest sense of the word, and in taking his blood, she would see him as no one ever had.

 Her fangs emerged slowly from their withdrawn state, and as she lost herself in Jack’s eyes, his right hand softly caressed the side of her cheek, ran back through her hair, and gently pulled her head to his neck.